-A fast-paced, semi-autobiographical, one-man show about how a little boy named Dave creates an imaginary friend of Robin Williams to help him navigate through his anxiety and the rough terrain of life.
+A fast-paced, semi-autobiographical, one-man show about how a little boy named Dave creates an imaginary friend of Robin Williams to help him navigate through the rough terrain of life.
 But as Dave’s relationship with his father becomes more strained through the years, and he learns he’ll become the father of a boy himself, everything culminates into a tidal wave of feelings that can only be harbored by Robins help.

 Dave Droxler weaves in and out of dozens of characters, with whimsical narration and re-enactments, numerous clowning devices, and the manic playfulness and pathos of Robin Williams.
 This show is not only a tribute to the late Robin Williams and how his work and life affected us all, but also a reflection of father/son relationships and the marks we can leave on one another.